United States at the 1920 Summer Olympics: Medalists

+Background: voyage to Antwerp

+Beginning July 26, 1920, a majority of the U.S. Olympic contingent destined for the 1920 Summer Olympics in Antwerp, Belgium, endured a troubled transatlantic journey aboard Princess Matoika.
+The voyage and the events on board, later called the "Mutiny of the Matoika", were still being discussed in the popular press years later.
+The Matoika was a last-minute substitute for another ship and, according to the athletes, did not have adequate accommodations or training facilities on board.
+The conditions on the Princess Matoika were terrible, as the hold reeked of formaldehyde from the dead bodies of the recently deceased American World War I soldiers, and there was no place to train.
+Furthermore, the athletes were dissatisfied with the quality of food and huge numbers of rats present on the ship.
+Near the end of the voyage, the athletes published a list of grievances and demands and distributed copies of the document to the United States Secretary of War, the American Olympic Committee members, and the press.
+Among these were the demands for better accommodations in Antwerp, cabin passage home, and railroad fare from New York to their home cities.
+The incident received wide coverage in American newspapers at the time.

 Aquatics

 Diving

 Fourteen divers, seven men and seven women, represented the United States in 1920.
 It was the nation's fourth appearance in the sport; the United States was the only nation to have competed at each Olympic diving contest to that point.
 The Americans won their first gold medals in the sport since 1904, winning championships in three of the five diving events in 1920.
 The team swept both the men's and women's springboard events (though only Americans competed in the women's springboard), and added a gold and a bronze in the men's platform.
 Pinkston was the only diver from any nation in 1920 to win multiple medals.